Two weeks ago I woke up with a hankering for pumpkin – BAD!

 The key is browning the meat WITH the spices.
 Do that, and all is right in the pumpkin chili world!

-Want to turn this recipe into an Instant Pot recipe?
+Want to make this recipe in an Instant Pot?
 Use these tips!

 - 1 pound ground beef